Personal finance is an exciting hobby and topic.

-- Loans: You can talk about payday loans and student loans or review loan companies on your blog.
+- Loans: You can discuss payday and student loans or review loan companies on your blog.

-- Investment: Your blog might focus on investment tutorials, technology, or investment firms.
+- Investment: Your blog might focus on investment tutorials, technology, real estate investing, or investment firms.

-- Side Hustles: Help others create financial independence with a blog that focuses on side hustles such as how to be an affiliate marketer, sell digital products, create an online course, product sales or start your own business.
+- Side Hustles: Help others create financial independence with a blog that focuses on side hustles such as how to be an affiliate marketer, sell digital products, create an online course, sell an online course, make product sales or start your own business and start a blog.

 - Minimalism: Frugal living and minimalism are among the most successful micro-niches in personal finance.

 - Insurance: Life, health, business, disability, liability, home, pets, car, credit card, etc. – take your pick!

-- Financial Planning: Topics can include financial planning for families, annuities, wealth management tools, ways to retire early, etc.
+- Financial Planning: Topics can include financial planning for families, annuities, wealth management tools, ways to retire early, being a mom managing money, etc.

 - Taxes: Share information on personal income tax, corporate taxes, tax deductions, tax planning, tax credits, etc.